New Jersey Methadone Clinics

 It is longer acting and less potent than heroin.
-However, methadone is addictive unless used exactly as prescribed.
-When the body becomes reliant on this medication, it becomes difficult to top due to the onset of opiate withdrawal symptoms when the person using this medication to address opiate withdrawal symptoms and cravings wishes to stop using this medication.
+However, methadone is habit-forming or addictive unless used exactly as prescribed.
+When the body becomes reliant on this medication, it becomes difficult to stop due to the onset of opiate withdrawal symptoms when the person using this medication to address opiate withdrawal symptoms and cravings wishes to stop using this medication.
 The number of poisoning deaths involving methadone increased from 790 in 1999 to 5,420 in 2006.
 Methadone is involved in one-third of opiate pain reliever-related overdose deaths.

 At CNT, we provide detoxification from methadone.
-Although detoxing off of methadone is not easy, we can make it as comfortable as
+Although a methadone detox is not easy, we have the experience to make it as comfortable as

 It is always advisable to come off of methadone at a medical facility because, although it does not cause euphoria, it is still a narcotic.
-Severe withdrawal symptoms can cause even long-term methadone users who have abstained from abusing opiates to revert to opiate use in order to obtain relief from withdrawal symptoms.
+Severe withdrawal symptoms after stopping methadone use can cause even long-term methadone users who have abstained from abusing opiates to revert to opiate use in order to obtain relief from withdrawal symptoms.

-At CNT, our team is well versed in detoxing individuals off of methadone and we can provide you with a realistic expectation of the process.
+At CNT, our team is very experienced in detoxing individuals off of methadone and we can provide you with a realistic expectation of the process.

 The Symptoms of Methadone Withdrawal

-Usually, it has similar symptoms as that of morphine, opioid pain pills or heroin, but they are less intense.
+Usually, methadone withdrawal has similar symptoms to that of opiates such as morphine, fentanyl, opioid pain pills or heroin, but they are somewhat less intense.
 These symptoms could include fever, muscle pain, chills, nausea, vomiting, sweating, anxiety, paranoia, diarrhea, stomach cramps, cravings, depression, and insomnia.

 The onset of withdrawal symptoms depends on the dose of methadone an individual is consuming.
 They can present themselves within 24 hours of the last dose.
 If methadone use is stopped, the first 7-10 days can be extremely painful with physical and psychological symptoms.

 It is advisable to stop methadone use only in a medically monitored detox facility because cravings or withdrawal symptoms induced by stopping